Depression in Older Adults

 How is depression treated in older adults?

 As in younger adults, depression in older adults is treated with medicine, counseling, therapy, or a combination of these.
-Treatment usually works.
 Treatment for depression also may help other medical problems that older adults have.
 And older adults may benefit from early, continuing, and long-term treatment.

 Older adults may have special concerns when using medicine.